BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Example Use Cases

-\minihead{Urban planning} Given a set of traffic cameras at various locations, an urban planner performs traffic metering based on the number of cars that pass by different intersections, and determine which days and times are the busiest~\cite{sun2003highway}.
-The urban planner is interested in how public transit interacts with congestion~\cite{de1993transit} and look for times with at least one bus and at least five cars.
-Then, the planner seeks to understand how tourism affects traffic and looks for red buses as a proxy for tour buses (shown in Figure~\ref{fig:buses}).
+\minihead{Urban planning} Given a set of traffic cameras at street corners, an urban planner performs traffic metering based on the number of cars, and determines the busiest times~\cite{sun2003highway}.
+The planner is interested in how public transit interacts with congestion~\cite{de1993transit} and looks for 10 events of at least one bus and at least five cars.
+Then, the planner seeks to understand how tourism affects traffic and looks for red buses as a proxy for tour buses (see Figure~\ref{fig:buses}).

-\minihead{Autonomous vehicle analysis} An analyst at an autonomous vehicle company notices anomalous behavior of the driving software when the car is in front of a yellow light and there are multiple pedestrians in the crosswalk~\cite{geiger2012we}.
-Then, the analyst looks for events of a yellow light, a crosswalk, and at least three pedestrians.
+\minihead{Autonomous vehicle analysis} An analyst studying AVs notices anomalous behavior when the AV is in front of a yellow light and there are multiple pedestrians in the crosswalk~\cite{geiger2012we}, and searches for such events.

 \minihead{Store planning} A retail store owner places a CCTV in the store~\cite{senior2007video}.
-The owner segments the video into aisles and counts the number of people that walk through each aisle to understand which products are popular and which ones are not.
-This information can be used for planning store layout, aisle layout, and product placement.
+The owner segments the video into aisles and counts the number of people that walk through each aisle to understand the flow of customers.
+This information can be used for planning store and aisle layout.

-\minihead{Ornithology} An ornithologist (a scientist who studies birds) may be interested in understanding bird feeding patterns.
-The ornithologist might place a webcam in front of a bird feeder~\cite{cornellwebcam}.
-Then, the ornithologist might put different bird feed on the left and right side of the feeder.
-Finally, the ornithologist can count the number of birds that visit the left and right side of the feeder.
-As a proxy for species, the ornithologist might then select red or blue birds.
+\minihead{Ornithology} An ornithologist (a scientist who studies birds) is interested in understanding bird feeding patterns, so places a webcam in front of a bird feeder~\cite{cornellwebcam}.
+Then, the ornithologist puts different bird feed on the left and right side of the feeder and counts the number of birds that visit each side.
+Finally, as a proxy for species, the ornithologist might then select red or blue birds.

-These queries can be answered using spatiotemporal information of objects in the video, along with simple functions over the content of the boxes.
+These queries can be answered using spatiotemporal information of objects in the video, along with simple user-defined functions (UDFs) over the content of the boxes.
 Thus, these applications illustrate a need for a unified method of expressing such queries.